jasongimeno/GimenoFamilyApp/README.md

 Database tables are created automatically when running the application for the first time.

-### Elasticsearch Setup
+### Azure Search Setup

-Elasticsearch indices are created automatically when running the application.
+Azure Search indices are created automatically when running the application.
+You'll need a valid Azure Cognitive Search service name and API key in your environment variables.

 ## License